-32. Termination Benefits
+31. Termination benefits

-The Authority terminated the contract of one employee who was made redundant at the beginning of 2017/18 as part of the Broads Authority's organisational restructuring.
-In terminating these contracts the Authority incurred liabilities of £13,203, of which £nil related to enhanced pension benefits.
-This liability was recognised within the Provision Account in 2016/17.
-No additional liabilities relating to termination benefits were incurred during 2018/19 and no provision for any future redundancy payments was established in the year.
+The Authority terminated the contracts of two employees who were made redundant at the beginning of 2019/20 as part of the Broads Authority's organisational restructuring.
+In terminating these contracts the Authority incurred liabilities of £36,315, of which £nil related to enhanced pension benefits.
+No additional liabilities relating to termination benefits were incurred during 2019/20 and no provision for any future redundancy payments was established in the year.

-33. Defined Benefit Pension Schemes
+32. Defined Benefit Pension Schemes